tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-4.md

 <hr>

 ### ** *Try This!* **
-- In *more-dom-2.html*, write code that adds an &lt;hr> tag to the end of the page.
+- In *more-dom-2.html*, write code that uses `document.createElement()` to add an &lt;hr> tag to the end of the page.
 This should be pretty easy because horizontal rules do not have a text node to worry about.
 - Now do the &lt;hr> challenge above with only a single line of code (i.e. get rid of the variable)

 <hr>